laravel-shift/blueprint-docs/source/docs/model-shorthands.md

 section: content
 ---
 ## Model Shorthands {#model-shorthands}
 Blueprint provides several _shorthands_ when defining models.
-While using these may at time appear as invalid YAML, they are provided for developer convenience.
-Blueprint will properly expand these shorthands into valid YAML before parsing the draft file.

 Blueprint provides an implicit model shorthand by automatically generating the `id` and _timestamp_ (`created_at`, and `updated_at`) columns on every model.
 You never need to specify these columns when defining models.